ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

 Adhesion
 --------
 Adhesion simulates the sticking interaction between surfaces, such as glue bonding or material contact.
-The IPC Toolkit provides functionality to compute normal adhesion (perpendicular forces) and tangential adhesion (parallel forces).
+Provides functionality to compute normal adhesion (perpendicular forces) and tangential adhesion (parallel forces).

 Normal Adhesion
 ^^^^^^^^^^^^^^^